apache/flink-cdc/docs/content/connectors/oracle-cdc.md

     'password' = 'flinkpw',
     'database-name' = 'XE',
     'schema-name' = 'inventory',
-    'table-name' = 'products'
+    'table-name' = 'products',
+    'debezium.log.mining.strategy' = 'online_catalog',
+    'debezium.log.mining.continuous.mine' = 'true'
 );
 ```

 **Note** : The Oracle dialect is case-sensitive, it converts field name to uppercase if the field name is not quoted, Flink SQL doesn't convert the field name.
 Thus for physical columns from oracle database, we should use its converted field name in Oracle when define an `oracle-cdc` table in Flink SQL.

 Features
 --------